 When the output has printed to the screen and the command or program exits, the prompt is displayed again below the output.
 To review, the components of the CLI display are the prompt, the cursor, the input (text you have typed in), and the output of your commands and programs.

-The second component of this textual interface is the input.
+The third component of this textual interface is the input.
 By typing text into the command line interface, you are creating input for the CLI to interpret and act on.
 Using commands such as

 ls, you can command the computer to do your bidding.
 Let's try a command.
 Try typing